michal-flaska/ue5_tutorial/NOTES.md

   - Function is basically a block of code which adds functionality to your program.
   - You can add input/output parameters for a function in its details panel
   - You can create something called 'Local Variables' in functions.
+  - You can not add a delay node in functions.

+- Macros:
+  - You can not add a delay node in functions.
+That's why we use macros

 ### Misc
 - You can hit 'end' on your keyboard to snap items to the ground (landscape) in the level.